The custom of fosterage was hugely popular in ancient Ireland as a means of strengthening ties of kinship between clans.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

-The bonds created between foster family and foster child endured long after the child returned home.
+The bonds created between the foster family and the foster child endured long after the child returned home.
 Brehon law stated that one of the four "legitimate killings" in Irish society was the "avenging of a foster-son of the kin".

 Likewise, fostering created a lifelong alliance between two families that endured after the child returned home.
 The fee paid to the foster family often provided important aid in times of war, while a foster child was obliged to look after their foster family if they were afflicted by poverty in old age.